HerveAbdi/data4PCCAR/README.md

  of an MCA from the color names of the variables.
  Used for creating mqps in MCA.

+### compS

+a helper function for the functions `perm4PLSC` and `Boot4PLSC`, computes the cross=product of two comformable matrices with various types of normalization and centering.

 ### ctr4Variables

  computes contributions (or squared cosines)